jnoller/sisyphus/README.md

   Prepare the host for building.

 Options:
-  -H, --host TEXT                 IP or FQDN of the build host  [required] -l, --log-level [error|warning|info|debug]
+  -H, --host TEXT                 IP or FQDN of the build host.  [required] -l, --log-level [error|warning|info|debug]
-                                  Logging level  [default: info] -h, --help                      Show this message and exit.
+                                  Logging level.  [default: info] -h, --help                      Show this message and exit.
 ```